monarch-initiative/gpsea/docs/user-guide/analyses/mtc.rst

 >>> hpo_mtc = IfHpoFilter.default_filter(hpo=hpo)

-The constructor takes HPO and two thresholds (optional).
+The constructor takes HPO and one threshold (optional).
 See the API documentation and the explanations below for more details.